chtsai0105/smk-metagenome/README.md

 ## Define the samples

-You should properly defined your metadata, which is record in the `sample.csv`, before running the workflow.
+You should properly defined your metadata, which is recorded in the `sample.csv`, before running the workflow.
 There are 2 columns in this csv table - **sample** and **fastq**.
 The column **sample** defined the sample name.
-You can change it to names which are more distinguishable instead of a accession number.
-The column **fastq** defined the fastq file names.
+You can change it to names which are more distinguishable instead of accession numbers.
+The column **fastq** defined the fastq file names you placed in the folder `data/fastq`.
 Please make sure they are identical to the fastq files you have otherwise the workflow may have trouble to input the files.
 Please also confirm that the names in each column are unique.

 ## Setup the slurm profile (Optional)